Iselinklementin/portfolio-gamehub/README.md

 ## Process

 - Look over the data collected from Hotjar and determine whether there are any aspects of the site that could cause problems for users.
 Consider conducting further contextual inquiry interviews.
-These interviews will allow you to see users interacting with the site in-person.
+This will allow you to see users interacting with the site in-person.
 - Perform accessibility testing on your website to ensure it’s easy to use for users with accessibility issues.
 - Decide on which areas of the site to focus and then improve the interactions for users.
 - Use your skills in JavaScript, HTML, and CSS to improve the website.